Dfred/CollaSyst/README.md

 ## Relevant third-party software
 CollaSyst scope should be limited to knowledge creation and visualisation, yet this is only an aspect of decision making.
 Thus additional tools/processes can help reach a consensus, such as debating, polling, voting, source data storage and authentication, user to individual mapping (e.g: ID validation), etc.

-Here are potential candidates to plug this project with for a comprehensive solution to collaborative informed decision making:
+Here are potential candidates complementary to this project for a comprehensive solution to collaborative informed decision making:
 * Decidim: https://decidim.org/features/ - a free open-source participatory democracy for cities and organizations
 *